frimik/awesome-devops/README.md

 ## Kubernetes

 - [pluto](https://github.com/FairwindsOps/pluto) - A cli tool to help discover deprecated apiVersions in Kubernetes https://fairwinds.com
+- [helm-mapkubeapis](https://github.com/hickeyma/helm-mapkubeapis) - This is a Helm plugin which map deprecated or removed Kubernetes APIs in a release to supported APIs
 - [kube-node-init](https://github.com/mumoshu/kube-node-init) - Kubernetes daemonset for node initial configuration.
 Currently for modifying files and systemd services on eksctl nodes without changing userdata
 - [Vitess](https://vitess.io/) - A database clustering system for horizontal scaling of MySQL
 - [Kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds